thmsmtylr/as-fe-test/README.md

 - API error handling should be appropriate
 - The readme should be updated to include any important information for setup and configuration
 - The app should have no console errors in production and development
+- Try to avoid adding third party tooling or libraries unless you can justify their usage